darshnkd/pytorch-fundamentals/README.md

 This repository demonstrates essential PyTorch features such as:

 - Creating and manipulating tensors
-- Getting information from tensors (tensor attributes)
+- Getting information from tensors
-- Tensor operations (addition, multiplication, etc.)
+- Tensor operations
 - Matrix multiplication
 - Tensor reshaping and indexing
-- Tensor aggregation functions (min, max, mean, etc.)
+- Tensor aggregation functions
 - Finding the positional min and max
 - Dealing with tensor datatypes
 - Interaction with NumPy